Elephantastic Vegan

 Vegan Bacon Bits made with TVP

-You probably already know that I am a huge fan of TVP and soy granule.
-If you don’t know what TVP is, then check out this guide on TVP I’ve written a couple of months ago (it also includes all of my favorite TVP recipes!).
+You probably already know that I am a huge fan of TVP and soy granules because I am using it in lots of recipes.
+If you don't know what TVP is, then check out this guide on TVP I've written a couple of months ago (it also includes all of my favorite TVP recipes!).

 I love TVP because